PHONE: 401-233-1055, for an emergency call the Smithfield Police at 401-231-2500.

 SPAYING & NEUTERING: We have programs available for spaying and neutering pets at a reduced cost.

-WILDLIFE: There are new rules and regulations regarding wildlife that are now in effect.
-We no longer trap any nuisance wildlife (skunks, raccoons, etc.).
-All nuisance wildlife calls are referred to DEM or private pest control companies.
+WILDLIFE: We no longer trap nuisance wildlife (skunks, raccoons, etc.).
+All nuisance wildlife complaints must be referred to the Rhode Island Department of Environmental Management or private pest control companies.

 RABIES VACCINATIONS REMINDER: Pet owners are reminded to keep their rabies vaccinations current.
 Rabies clinics are held annually, many vaccinations may have already expired.
 Take no chances.
 Please see your veterinarian to update your pet’s shots.